Bottom

 A note that may have a good portion missing, be badly discolored or stained, major ink erosion or exhibit one or more significant tears.

 Not all specimens necessarily comply completely with the discrete grades described above.
-To better describe a note in these cases, a grade may be designated with a "+" to indicate that it is really better than the basic grade presented, but is not good enough to qualify for a full grade higher.
+To better describe a note in this category, a grade may be designated with a "+" to indicate that it is really better than the basic grade presented, but is not good enough to qualify for the next full grade higher.
 An example of this would be a VF+ grade indicating that it is nicer than a VF but lacks the qualities of a full XF note.
 Similarly, a note may bear a split grade such as VF/XF indicating again that the note is better than a VF but falls short of a full XF.
 In some instances, a VF/XF designation may also indicate a VF obverse and an XF reverse or visa versa.
 A note may also conform to the standards of a given grade but possess a defect not allowed by that grade.
-Under these circumstances, the technical grade may be presented with an added qualifying description of the defect.
+Under this circumstance, the technical grade may be presented with an added qualifying description of the defect.

-Finally, many of the notes presented on this Site were hand cut at the time of issue and therefore do not exhibit the precision of the cuts found in today's Federal currency.
-These notes were produced by cutting one or more notes at a time from a sheet of notes using a knife, razor or scissors thereby producing the irregular margins often seen, and in many instances notes exhibiting no margins at all.
+Finally, the majority of the notes presented on this site were hand cut at the time of issue and therefore do not exhibit the precision of the cuts found in today's Federal issues.
+These notes were produced by cutting one or more notes at a time from sheets of notes using a knife, razor or scissors thereby producing the irregular margins often seen, and in many instances notes exhibiting no margins at all.
 Continental, Colonial, Obsolete, Confederate and Fractional notes more often than not display cuts that extend into the design of the note with no attention paid to how the note might look when it went into circulation.
-The description of each note presented on this Site offers our observation of how these cutting techniques may have affected its appearance.
+The description of each note presented on this site offers our observation of how these cutting techniques may have affected the appearance of the note.
+Proof notes require special attention with respect to the practice of punch cancelling at the signature locations.
+Punch cancelling will often result in tiny spider separations radiating from the cancel hole as the result of the tool penetrating the India paper---these micro tears will not be specifically mentioned unless they exceed the lengths typically seen at these locations.

 The grading of all collectible materials is, at best, subjective.
 The currency grading definitions presented below conform to those of the industry and represent a composite derived from several authorities in the field.
 The notes offered on this Site utilize these standards while striving to remain on the conservative side of each grade presented.